KartikBelligatti/Random-number-genrator-Andriod-App/README.md

 # Random-number-genrator-Andriod-App
-basic application which can work as virtual dice in any game by setting the range.
+This is a basic application which can work as virtual dice in any game by setting the range.

+# Funtionality

+  1.setting the range

+  2.Generating the random number button